cargomedia/pulsar-rest-api/README.md

   - `port`: required. port
   - `db`: required. database name.
 Now there is only one collection 'jobs' will be used.
 - `pulsar`:
   - `repo`: optional.
 Pulsar configuration repository.
-If omitted then [pulsar rules](https://github.com/nebulab/pulsar#loading-the-repository) applied.
+If omitted then the [pulsar rules](https://github.com/nebulab/pulsar#loading-the-repository) are applied.
   - `branch`: optional.
-Branch for pulsar configuration repository.
-If omitted then [pulsar rules](https://github.com/nebulab/pulsar#loading-the-repository) applied.
+Branch of pulsar configuration repository.
+If omitted then the [pulsar rules](https://github.com/nebulab/pulsar#loading-the-repository) are applied.
 - `authentication`: optional.
 Authentication.
 Only if presented it should have its required options to be filled, otherwise no need to fill `authentication.githubOauthId` and etc.
   - `githubOauthId`: required.
 Github OAuth Application ID.
   - `githubOauthSecret`: required.
 Github OAuth Application Secret.
   - `githubOrg`: required.
 Github organization.
 User needs to be member of that organization to get access to the interface of pulsar-rest-api.
   - `baseUrl`: required.
 URL where the pulsar-rest-api instance would have its web interface.
   - `authorization`: optional.
 Authorization.
 If you use an organization in this section, you should consider the restriction that only the users with public access in the organization would have the corresponding role of the organization.
 To remove this restriction the Pulsar-Rest-Api would require a `user` scope for the user's Github account which is too much.
 For more information read https://developer.github.com/v3/orgs/.
 Also the current role model does not have any inheritance or any other relation in it.
-That means if user has the `write` role, he is still forbidden to to the actions that require the `read` role.
+That means if user has the `write` role, he is still forbidden to the actions that require the `read` role.
 So, for solving this you need to mention user in the both roles descriptions.
     - `read`: required.
 Github users or organizations that have the read role.
     - `write`: required.
 Github users or organizations that have the write role.
 - `ssl`: optional.
 Only if presented it should have its required options to be filled, otherwise no need to fill `ssl.key` and etc.